caramdache/django-dynamic-filters/README.rst

 Alternatives
 ------------

-* Dynfilters was inspired by the look and feel of `django-advanced-filters`_, but I wanted everything to be based on admin forms and inlines, no JSON, and minimal code.
+* Dynfilters was inspired by the look and feel of `django-advanced-filters`_, but is based purely on admin forms and inlines (no JSON).
 * Another interesting package is `django-filter`_.
 * And yet another one is `django-admin-search-builder`_.